mcdonc/.nixconfig/README.rst

 - Change your user's password.

+- Put your private SSH key into ~/.ssh (e.g. ``id_rsa``).
+At the next relogin you will be prompted by ksshaskpass for its passphrase.
+You will also need to change the ``kdewallet`` password to the new password you gave your user for it to save successfully.

 - Change ownership of ``/etc/nixos`` (this used to be ``/mnt/etc/nixos`` before the reboot) to your user, so you can commit and pull.::